Code-Institute-Submissions/overlay-test/README.md

 ##### Redirect

 I have added a generic 404 page with a small amount of styling.
-I have written the Java Script directly into the html so that there is no delay in redirecting the user.
+I have written the JavaScript directly into the HTML so that there is no delay in redirecting the user.

 ***